OpenDSA/OpenDSA/Doc/source/Extensions.rst

 SYNOPSIS::

-    .. inlineav:: avId
+    .. inlineav:: avId type
        :output: [show | hide]
        :points: #
        :required: [true | false]
        :threshold: #
-       :type: [ss]

 DESCRIPTION
-    ``.. inlineav:: avId``
+    ``.. inlineav:: avId type``

-      Create a container for an inline AV with the given ID.
+      Create a container for an inline AV with the given ID and type ('ss' or 'dgm').
+      If the type is 'ss' a slideshow will be created and if it is 'dgm' a diagram will be created

       The points, required, threshold and type arguments are automatically appended to the inlineav directive by the configuration process and